TimberTrader/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-It was made as a demonstartion of my development skills after three weeks of Lighthouse Lab's Web Development Bootamp.
+It was made as a demonstration of my development skills after three weeks of Lighthouse Lab's Web Development Bootamp.

 It demonstrated the use of development tools such as JQuery & Javascript, CSS, HTML, and mongo (the JS shell for MongoDb).
 This application was built on a Node server / MongoDb databse.

 This project also demonstrates the use of .git and Github in managing a project for a sinle developer.

 Users are presented with an easy to use interface which allows them to tweet themselves.
-When the single page application is refreshed all tweets posted to the database are shwon from last post to the earliest post.
+When the single page application is refreshed all tweets posted to the database are shown from the last post to the earliest post.

 Clicking on the compose button reveals a text box to enter a 140 character tweet.
-Tweeter will warn (and ultimatley won't allow) users to post an empty tweet or to post a tweet over the chaarcter limit.
-Simpole animatins enhance the user experience.
+Tweeter will warn (and ultimatley won't allow) users to post an empty tweet or to post a tweet over the character limit.
+Simple animations enhance the user experience.

-Pictures of Tweeters two interface states are shown below:
+Pictures of Tweeters' two interface states are shown below:

 ON PAGE REFRESH:
 ![tweeter screenshot 1](https://github.com/TimberTrader/imagesforReadMe/blob/master/Screen%20Shot%202019-02-22%20at%203.57.59%20PM.png)